creachadair/keyfish/docs/web.md

 Select "Close" at the top to close the view, or simply select the search bar again to initiate a new search.
 Select the lock icon to explicitly lock the UI, requiring the PIN to be re-entered before further use.
+Or, after the specified timeout with no activity, the UI will revert to the locked state automatically.